-- Develop unique energy-efficient and scalable optical circuit-switched architecture that leverages advanced photonic switching and interconnects while overcoming the critical issues of a realistic control plane for a large port-count optical-circuit switched network, a practical link budget for the interconnects, and the scalability of the switch and interconnect technology beyond a 2020 timeframe. - Demonstrate low-loss, scalable, rate-agnostic optical switch technology that enables both the LEED architecture and the development of broadband wavelength-division multiplexing interconnect technology.
-This technology provides an unparalleled combination of high port, low insertion loss, and a fast switching time. - Fabricate development of packaged, scalable, energy-efficient, broadband, Wavelength Demultiplexer (WDM) transmitters and receivers that have sufficient link margin to be used in LEED without optical amplification.
+- The project objectives for LEED are organized into three technology thrust areas: The first thrust will develop unique energy-efficient and scalable optical circuit-switched architecture that leverages advanced photonic switching and interconnects while overcoming the critical issues of a realistic control plane for a large port-count optical-circuit switched network, a practical link budget for the interconnects, and the scalability of the switch and interconnect technology beyond a 2023 timeframe. - The second thrust will demonstrate low-loss, scalable, rate-agnostic optical switch technology that enables both the LEED architecture and the development of broadband wavelength-division multiplexing interconnect technology. - The third thrust will fabricate packaged, scalable, energy-efficient, broadband, Wavelength Demultiplexer (WDM) transmitters and receivers that have sufficient link margin to be used in LEED without optical amplification.
 The outcome this interconnect development work is a commercially-viable technology path to per-fiber bandwidths that can scale to rates above 1 Tb/s.
-When combined with the LEED architecture and switch, this path can realize an energy-efficient network with a bisection bandwidth approaching 250 Pb/s.
+When combined with the LEED architecture and switch, this path can realize a practical energy-efficient network.